blockblaz/zeam/README.md

 ## Client Development

 As is the ethos of ethereum community, beam protocol and specs will be developed in open.
-Zeam will not only translate those specs to an production grade zig client but also actively contribute to development of those specs.
+Zeam will not only translate those specs to a production grade zig client but also actively contribute to development of those specs.

 We also will collaborate actively with other Beam clients and collectively will push the protocol to maturity